BergerMarcin/time-tracking/README.md

 I mean when I pass on controller function of that class to the Express router it has no access to class private properties <br/>
 I solved that by creating static properties accessible @ router

+## Date timezone and format
+Responsibility of changing date time acc. timezone and format moved to frontend (on stage 4. of app developing - [see app developing plan](#app))

+## Unavailable result type of raw SQL query @ sequelize
+Using raw SQL query @ sequelize concludes no type of results, so TS could be not applied <br/>
+That means model querying should be implemented but not implemented due to time limitation.
+Just added to the plan

 <br/><hr/><hr/><hr/>

 # Developing plan